-In fact, according to a survey conducted by dating site match.com, over half of all couples in the UK who split actually end up getting back together.
-As a nation, we apparently tend to reunite with our exes an average of twice, before either staying together forever, or finally calling it quits for good.
+In fact, according to a survey conducted by dating site match.com, over half of all couples in the UK who split actually end up getting back together an average of twice, before either staying together forever or finally calling it quits for good.

 Why do people get back together with an ex?

-Ammanda says there are a number of reasons why people get back together with an ex-partner.
-“Sometimes people are lonely, sometimes people feel that there is unfinished business and some people feel that they still love their partner and want to be with them despite the difficulties.
+There are several reasons why people get back together with an ex-partner, Ammanda explains.
+"Sometimes people are lonely, sometimes people feel that there is unfinished business, and some people feel that they still love their partner and want to be with them despite the difficulties," she says.